 - Governance checks on outputs ensure that data collaboration projects adhere to the license terms

-Data Republic’s Senate Matching service integrates with Senate to provide a secure platform that can accurately match anonymized datasets from two or more organizations.
-Senate Matching protects sensitive data in several ways.
+Data Republic’s Matching service integrates with the platform to provide a secure platform that can accurately match anonymized datasets from two or more organizations.
+Data Republic protects sensitive data in several ways.
 For example, PII is salted, hashed, ‘sliced’, and decentralized.
-So, unlike most data exchange techniques, Senate Matching ensures there’s no tempting target—or ‘honeypot’—for hackers seeking to steal data.
+So, unlike most data exchange techniques, Data Republic ensures there’s no tempting target—or ‘honeypot’—for hackers seeking to steal data.

 Cutting Through the Red Tape